-(1) generates a dense representation of flow on adaptive resolution isosurfaces, (2) visualizes flow on complex isosurfaces composed of polygons whose number is on the order of 200,000 or more, (3) visualizes flow independent of the isosurface mesh's complexity and resolution, (4) supports user-interaction such as rotation, translation, and zooming always maintaining a constant, high spatial resolution, and (5) produces fast animations, realizing up to 60 frames per second.
+- generates a dense representation of flow on adaptive resolution isosurfaces - visualizes flow on complex isosurfaces composed of polygons whose number is on the order of 200,000 or more - visualizes flow independent of the isosurface mesh's complexity and resolution - supports user-interaction such as rotation, translation, and zooming always maintaining a constant, high spatial resolution - produces fast animations, realizing up to 60 frames per second

-We note that the method must be applicable to adaptive resolution isosurfaces like that of Figure 4 (color plate).
-Note that many of the polygons in Figure 4 cover less than one pixel.
-The isosurface algorithm used here is an extension of the Marching Cubes [6] and Marching Tetrahedra [11] algorithms that takes into account more cell types.
-It handles adaptive resolution meshes in the same spirit as Laramee and Bergeron [4].
+The performance is due, among other reasons, to the exploitation of graphics hardware features and utilization of frame-to-frame coherency.
+We note that the method must be applicable to adaptive resolution isosurfaces like that of Figure 3.
+Note that many of the polygons in Figure 3 cover less than one pixel.
+The isosurface algorithm used here is an extension of the Marching Cubes [7] and Marching Tetrahedra [13] algorithms that takes into account more cell types.
+It handles adaptive resolution meshes in the same spirit as Laramee and Bergeron [5].

 The rest of the paper is organized as follows: in Section 2 we discuss related work, Section 3 reviews the research that the work here is built upon.
 Section 4 details texture-based flow visualization on isosurfaces from CFD.
 Results and conclusions, including a discussion of the user questions, are presented in Section 5.